 Sometimes despite preventative measure, sickness still sets in.
 When that happens, don’t ignore the symptoms, get help from the professionals at AFC Urgent Care.
 To find a location near you, visit AFCUrgentcarePortland.com.

-With a team of board-certified physicians coming from a diverse set of medical backgrounds, our center has the ability to offer a wide range of occupational health services.
+With a team of board-certified physicians coming from a diverse set of medical backgrounds, our clinics have the ability to offer a wide range of occupational health services.
 AFC Urgent Care Portland serves a number of Portland's biggest employers, helping their businesses operate both safer and more efficiently.

-AFC Urgent Care Portland offers the following occupational health services:
+AFC clinics offer the following occupational health services:

 Drug & Alcohol Testing